 — Minimum initial investment: $3,000

-If the $3,000 minimum is a problem, the exact same strategy is available via the Vanguard S&P 500 ETF (VOO), which charges an even cheaper 0.03% in annual expenses.
-At time of writing, a single share can be purchased for around $556.
-(Though thanks to fractional shares, you can buy a slice of VOO for as little as $1.)
+If the $3,000 minimum is a challenge for a beginning investor, the same strategy is offered as an ETF via the Vanguard High Dividend Yield ETF (VYM), which charges 0.04% in annual expenses.
+At time of writing, a single share can be purchased for around $150.

 DepositPhotos